GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 Achieving this at a continental scale, however, poses significant challenges.
 Traditional methods such as field surveys, aerial photography, and local-scale sampling are costly, labour-intensive, and constrained in spatial and temporal scope—limitations that are particularly relevant in a country as vast and remote as Australia.
 Earth Observation (EO) provides an efficient and consistent alternative, allowing large-scale, high-resolution, and repeatable mapping through the use of publicly available satellite imagery.

-The **Digital Earth Australia (DEA) Coastal Ecosystem Map** was developed in response to this need for consistent, continent-wide monitoring.
-It provides the first national dataset to simultaneously map Australia’s mangrove, saltmarsh, intertidal, and intertidal seagrass ecosystems at 10 m resolution, using Sentinel-2 satellite imagery for the years 2021 and 2022.
+The **Digital Earth Australia (DEA) Coastal Ecosystem** product suite was developed in response to this need for consistent, continent-wide monitoring.
+It provides the first national dataset to simultaneously map Australia’s mangrove, saltmarsh, intertidal, and intertidal seagrass ecosystems at 10 m resolution, using annual time-series of Sentinel-2 satellite imagery for consistent mapping at a continental scale.
 The mapping process employs a machine learning (ML) framework originally developed by the University of New South Wales (UNSW) and James Cook University (JCU) for global coastal ecosystem mapping on the Google Earth Engine platform (Murray et al., 2022).
 To tailor the approach for Australian conditions, JCU — commissioned by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) — compiled a national training dataset of more than 40,000 annotated points across the continent (Canto et al., 2023; Becker et al., 2023).

 This collaboration ensures the resulting maps are ecologically meaningful and complementary to expert mapping undertaken by State Governments and academia. providing a strong foundation for environmental management and reporting, restoration planning, environmental-economic accounting, and long-term coastal conservation.

 ## What this product offers
-The DEA Coastal Ecosystem Map product suite offers users a categorical classification of four coastal ecosystems, supported by probability layers for individual ecosystems and selected quality assurance layers to support product interpretation.
+The DEA Coastal Ecosystems product suite offers users a categorical classification of four coastal ecosystems, supported by probability layers for individual ecosystems and selected quality assurance layers to support product interpretation.
 Key features of the product suite include:
-- Sentinel-2 10 m resolution derived classified ecosystem maps for 2021 and 2022, defining dominant ecosystem extents of mangroves, saltmarsh, intertidal, and intertidal seagrass.
+- Sentinel-2 10 m resolution derived annual classification ecosystem maps, defining dominant ecosystem extents of mangroves, saltmarsh, intertidal, and intertidal seagrass.
 - Probability layers for mapped ecosystems to enable user interpretation of mixed and transitional classes.
 - QA/QC layers to provide confidence and assist in product interpretation.
 - Publication of ancillary layers used for masking and constraints in the mapping workflow.